sodadata/docs/soda-agent/deploy.md

 Column profile information includes details such as the calculated mean value of data in a column, the maximum and minimum values in a column, and the number of rows with missing data.

 In the editing panel, provide details that Soda Cloud uses to determine which datasets to include or exclude when it profiles the columns in a dataset.
 The default syntax in the editing panel instructs Soda to profile every column of every dataset in this data source, and, superfluously, all datasets with names that begin with `prod`.
 The `%` is a wildcard character.
-See [Display profile information in Soda Cloud]({% link soda-cl/profile.md %}#limitations-and-known-issues) for more detail on profiling syntax.
+See [Add column profiling]({% link soda-cl/profile.md %}#add-column-profiling) for more detail on profiling syntax.

 Column profiling can be resource-heavy, so carefully consider the datasets for which you truly need column profile information.
 Refer to [Compute consumption and cost considerations]({% link soda-cl/profile.md %}#compute-consumption-and-cost-considerations) for more detail.
 {% include code-header.html %}